PostHog/posthog.com/contents/blog/posthog-vs-launchdarkly.md

 PostHog is built for startups and their engineers.
 It provides all the tools startups need to build successful products.
 The people who find PostHog most useful are founders, [product engineers](/blog/what-is-a-product-engineer), and growth engineers.

-Companies who use PostHog feature flags and experiments include [Y Combinator](/customers/ycombinator), [Vendasta](/customers/vendasta), and [AssemblyAI](/customers/assemblyai).
+Companies that use PostHog feature flags and experiments include [Y Combinator](/customers/ycombinator), [Vendasta](/customers/vendasta), and [AssemblyAI](/customers/assemblyai).

 ### Who is LaunchDarkly useful for?

 LaunchDarkly is built for enterprises wanting to follow software development best practices.
 This means managing features, de-risking releases, experimenting with changes, and coordinating deploys.
 The people who find LaunchDarkly most useful are engineering managers, site reliability engineers, and product managers.

-Companies who use LaunchDarkly include IBM, Atlassian, Bayer, and HP.
+Companies that use LaunchDarkly include IBM, Atlassian, Bayer, and HP.

 ### How much does PostHog cost?